Have you ever thought of the reasons to invest in property? Is it worthwhile, risky, too much hassle?

 The average Johannesburg household spends a quarter of their gross monthly income on rent or their bond repayment.
-It stands to reason that buying four or five townhouses in Fourways, plus some patience while your tenants to pay off your retirement fund, you will be able to retire on the average Fourways townhouse dweller’s income.
+It stands to reason that buying four or five townhouses in Fourways, plus some patience while your tenants to pay off your property portfolio, will able to earn the average Fourways townhouse dweller’s income.

 In Fourways, rentals generally rise by 8 to 10% each year.
-If you are disciplined and pay the excess rentals into your bond every year, it is not unreasonable to expect your bond to be paid off in 10 to 12 years: – Roll on retirement!
+If you are disciplined and pay the excess rentals into your bond every year, it is not unreasonable to expect your bond to be paid off in 10 to 12 years: – Roll on financial freedom!

 I bought a tiny townhouse in Sandton for each of my daughters when they were finishing junior school.
 By the time they finished high school, their townhouses had appreciated in value sufficiently for me to take out a second bond of R 300 000 on each property.